hello-robot/stretch_fisheye_web_interface/README.md

 The web server uses the [Express](https://expressjs.com/) web framework with [Pug](https://pugjs.org/api/getting-started.html) templates.
 The server provides a WebRTC [signaling service](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/) using [socket.io](https://socket.io/).
 It uses [Redis](https://redis.io/) to store sessions.

 [passport](http://www.passportjs.org/) provides authentication for the robot and the operator. [mongoose](https://mongoosejs.com/) and a [MongoDB](https://www.mongodb.com/) database store credentials for robots and operators.
-The *stretch_web_interface* repository comes with default MongoDB content found at [./mongodb/](./mongodb/) for testing behind a firewall.
+The *stretch_fisheye_web_interface* repository comes with default MongoDB content found at [./mongodb/](./mongodb/) for testing behind a firewall.
 These default contents come with multiple robot and operator accounts. **Make sure not to use these default database contents on a deployed system!**

 By default, [send_recv_av.js](./shared/send_recv_av.js) uses a free STUN server provided by Google.
 [The Amazon Lightsail example below](#server_lightsail) uses [coturn](https://github.com/coturn/coturn) as a [STUN and TURN server](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).